 When you're faced with any problem in this business, don't fret.
 Instead, focus on these five areas to get yourself the right help, tools, services, and especially the right information so you can succeed.

-his week, for a problem that you're facing, see if you can find help, a new tool, site or service, or education and information source to solve the problem.
+Challenge: This week, for a problem that you're facing, see if you can find help, a new tool, site or service, or education and information source to solve the problem.

-This is Why You Can't Do It Alone
+- This is Why You Can't Do It Alone

-Where To Find Music Instruction Online
+- Where To Find Music Instruction Online

-The 3 Secret Steps to Successful Delegation
+- The 3 Secret Steps to Successful Delegation

-The Difference Between Licensing And Royalties
+- The Difference Between Licensing And Royalties

-How To Get Top Dollar For Your Merchandise
+- How To Get Top Dollar For Your Merchandise

 - The Indie Band Survival Guide (Remixed & Remastered: Second Edition)

-Making Money With Music
+- Making Money With Music (15-hour Online Course)